ML4ITS/TimeVQVAE-AnomalyDetection/README.md

 For details, see `.released_results/README.md`.

+## Update Notes

+### Implementation Modifications
+- [2024.07.26] use the memory-efficient $E$ and $D$ with incremental hidden dimension size for depths; the Snake activation [2] is used for all the activations in $E$ and $D$, resulting in considerable improvement in the reconstruction capability; cosine annealing w/ linear warmup lr scheduler is used.

 ## References
 [1] Lee, Daesoo, Sara Malacarne, and Erlend Aune.
 "Vector Quantized Time Series Generation with a Bidirectional Prior Model."
 International Conference on Artificial Intelligence and Statistics.
 PMLR, 2023.

+[2] Ziyin, Liu, Tilman Hartwig, and Masahito Ueda.
+"Neural networks fail to learn periodic functions and how to fix it."
+Advances in Neural Information Processing Systems 33 (2020): 1583-1594.

 ## Citation